777arc/textbook/content/digital_modulation.rst

    :scale: 60 %
    :align: center

-Question- What’s wrong with using a PSK scheme like this?
-Is this a valid PSK modulation scheme?
+Question: What’s wrong with using a PSK scheme like the one in the below image?
+Is it a valid PSK modulation scheme?

 .. image:: ../_static/weird_psk.png
    :scale: 60 %